liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/data-access-governance-reports.md

 ### Run the reports

 > [!IMPORTANT]
-> If you do not have a Microsoft SharePoint Premium - SharePoint Advanced Management license, you will be asked to enable data collection so that the product starts to collect the relevant audit data to build this report.
-Once enabled, the reports can be generated 24 hours later and will contain data from the point of collection and which will be stored for 28 days.
-If no reports are generated even once in 3 months, data collection will be paused and should be enabled again.
+> If you don't have a Microsoft SharePoint Premium - SharePoint Advanced Management license, you'll be asked to enable data collection so that the product starts to collect the relevant audit data to build this report.
+Once enabled, the data is collected and stored for 28 days.
+Reports can be generated 24 hours later and will contain data from the point of collection.
+If no reports are generated even once in three months, data collection is paused and should be enabled again.

 :::image type="content" source="media/data-access-governance/enable-data-collection-SharingLinks.png" alt-text="Enabling data collection for sharing links activity reports":::